freecode23/real-time-2D-mapping/README.md

 ```
 roslaunch rplidar_ros rplidar.launch
 ```
 If you connect LiDAR directly to you PC you can visualize with RVIZ:
 ```
 roslaunch rplidar_ros rplidar.launch
 ```

 ## 3. Run Hector SLAM on PC
-1. Check the scan topic:
+1. Check that the scan topic is publishing messages:
 ```
 rostopic echo /scan
 ```